lupoDharkael/FedoraXFCE-beautifier/README.md

 TODO:
 - Add transparency to the whisker menu.
-- Add pulseaudio component to the main panel.
 - Automatic configuration of libreoffice icons (size and theme).
 - Compton configuration/installation.
 - Add user icon in whisker menu.
-- FInish lightoffice script.